 Whenever we hear the words marijuana, Indian hemp, cannabis, or some other names for which it is known, what comes straight to our mind is smoking, and our faces become distorted.
 We believe its one of the abhorred things in the society, something that should never be discussed with pleasantness and freedom.
 We all forget that weeds are one of the green herbs created by God, and that everything God made or gave us is good and for our own benefit.
 The problem in the case of Indian hemp is just that it is being misused and abused.
-There are a lot of rightful and very beneficial uses of marijuana that have never crossed the minds of many people.
+There are a lot of rightful and very beneficial uses of marijuana that have never crossed the minds of many people, and it is becoming a trending health product on a global scale.
 This explains why some countries in recent times have legalized or are considering legalizing the use of cannabis.
 One of the most striking of them is that it has been discovered to fight some deadly diseases that have defied modern medicines.
 Want to find out how?
 Then read on…

 Here are 10 Major Diseases Known to be Curbed or Cured with Marijuana